VitrazonXR/BetterEnchants/README.md

 When using this mod, it automatically enchants whatever is currently selected in your hotbar.

+You can download the mod here ---> https://github.com/VitrazonXR/BetterEnchants/releases/tag/Version_One

 # How to Use 🏫
 The style used in game is "/enchant <enchantment> <level>", so some examples could be, "/enchant aqua_affinity 255",